Q. What is IELTS?

 You can contact an IELTS test centre to book your IELTS GT test.
 Alternatively, most IELTS test centres offer a convenient online booking system.
 To complete this you will need to upload a clear colour scan or photo of your passport and use your credit card to finalise payment.
 Alternatively, you can download an application form to print, complete and submit to your local test centre.

 Q. When can I take the IELTS GT test?

 A. The test is available on 48 fixed dates a year – up to four times a month, depending on local demand.
 You should contact the IELTS test centre to find the available exam slots.
 Find exam venue and schedule from https://www.ieltsessentials.com/global/registerforyourtest

 Q. How much does IELTS GT test cost?

 A. IELTS has a set fee for its test and it is defined by the exam authority.
 The Academic and General Training tests cost the same.
-Your test centre will notify you the cost while registering.
+Your test centre will notify you about the cost while registering.
 If you apply online, you will get the fee during the payment process.
 The cost may vary from country to country.
 You can check the IELTS GT test fee here.

-Q. What documents do I need to register for my IELTS test?
+Q. What documents do I need to register for my IELTS GT test?

 A. You need to provide a copy of your valid identity document.
-This can be a passport or National Identity Card.
+This can be a passport or a National Identity Card.
 You need to enter your passport or National Identity Card number in your application form.
 You will also need to present the same identity document on the day of the test.
 Candidates taking the test outside their own country must use a current passport.
 The document must be valid/not expired at registration and on the test day.

 Q. How do I get the test venue address and the exam timetable?